m-wojnar/reinforced-lib/docs/source/examples.rst

             ext_type=RecommenderSystemExt,
             logger_types=PlotsLogger,
             logger_sources=[('action', SourceType.METRIC), ('cumulative', SourceType.METRIC)],
-            logger_params={'scatter': True}
+            logger_params={'plots_scatter': True}
         )
         rl.init(seed)

 Finally we finish the `run()` function with a training loop that asks the agent to select an action, acts on the environment and receives some reward.
 Beforehand, we select an arbitrary action from the action space and perform the first rewarded step.

 .. code-block:: python
     :linenos: